 Personally, I believe that we are taught to forget.
 As Bill Strickland says in Make the Impossible Possible:

-So the big question is: how can we learn to dream again?
+So the big question is: how do we learn to dream again?

 It can be uncomfortable to let go of the need to know how as this can make us feel vulnerable or silly.
-But if we are to dream to our full potential, it is essential that we learn to have faith in our abilities.
+But if we are to dream to our full potential, it is essential that we learn to have faith in our abilities and the possibilities in life.
 This means we should dream wildly without trying to know how these dreams will become reality.
-There will come a time when we should develop a plan, but initially we should enjoy the beauty of our dreams and trust that a path exists to realizing them.
+There will come a time when we should develop a plan, but initially, we should enjoy the beauty of our dreams and trust that a path exists to realizing them.